nicolodiamante/dispatch/README.md

 Release Highlights:

-- Reminder added for work-related departure times.
+- Work Departure Time Reminder: Added a feature to remind users of optimal departure times for work.

-- Ability to listen to your favourite podcast at the end of the summary.
+- Podcast Listening Post-Summary: Enabled the option to listen to a favourite podcast at the end of the summary.

-- Customisable API key storage location.
+- API Key Storage Customisation: Users can now choose where to store their API keys.

-- Configurable output summary based on user preference.
+- Configurable Summary Output: Provided options for users to tailor the output summary to their preferences.

 <br>